wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.6.1 =
+* Added an external stylesheet for the images so that other stylesheets can not cause any side effects

 = 1.6.0 =
 * Added an option to enable shortcodes inside comments